 Mayo Clinic care team

-A team of doctors and health care professionals discusses care for people who may have heart valve surgery.
+A team of doctors discusses care for people who may have heart valve surgery.

-Mayo Clinic cardiac surgeons work together as a multidisciplinary team with cardiologists and other health care professionals to provide coordinated, comprehensive care for people with all types of heart valve disease.
+Mayo Clinic cardiovascular surgeons work with cardiologists and other health care professionals to provide coordinated, comprehensive care for people with all types of heart valve disease.

 Robot-assisted heart surgery at Mayo Clinic

 A Mayo Clinic surgeon sits at a remote console and uses robotic arms to conduct robot-assisted heart surgery.
 A surgical team assists at the operating table.

 A Mayo Clinic surgeon and surgical team assist with robot-assisted heart surgery while another surgeon sits at a remote console controlling the robotic arms.

 Mayo doctors also conduct minimally invasive procedures using long, thin tubes (catheters) to repair or replace some heart valves.
 Doctors repair a valve using catheters and clips, plugs or other devices.

 To replace a narrowed aortic valve, doctors may conduct a catheter procedure called transcatheter aortic valve replacement (TAVR).
 In TAVR, doctors insert a catheter in your leg or chest and guide it to your heart.
 A replacement valve is then inserted through the catheter and guided to your heart.